cherrared/Monitoring-Clearwater-vIMS-with-the-Elastic-Stack/workspace/Clear-elastic-stack/README.md

 # Clear ELK

-This a docker-compose for monitoring clearwater with the [Elastic Stack](https://www.elastic.co/products/)
+This is a docker-compose for monitoring clearwater with the [Elastic Stack](https://www.elastic.co/products/)